MrNotNice/WebSocketServer2/readme.md

 #### To attach the server to the web application:

-  In order to connect to the server, you need to create a script with a variable. this variable needs to have a value of io() if you are running the server locally. if the server is being hosted value is io("full host address").
+  In order to connect to the server, you need to create a script with a variable.
+This variable needs to have a value of io() if you are running the server locally.
+If the server is being hosted value is io("full host address").

       var socket = io("https://websocket-server-2018.herokuapp.com");